githubWangHC/learning_note/readme.md

 this file is the read me file
 for githubWangHC

-this is the add changed
+this is the add change

+add a line d